(Updated 10. September 2022)

 In this article, I will describe the similarities and differences between VeChain and Chainlink with the hopes of helping you get a better grip on the two projects, and figure out which you think is better.
 First of all, here’s my opinion:

 Chainlink is better than VeChain, as it is less risky and has more potential in the long term.
-Nevertheless, VeChain is also a solid project with big partnerships in the exciting sector of supply chains, but it is still overshadowed by the potential of Chainlink’s Oracle sector.
+Regardless, VeChain is also a solid project with big partnerships in the exciting sector of supply chains.

 What are VeChain and Chainlink?